timothyb0912/blog/_posts/2022-07-31-Digestion-before-expression.md

 and he used anki flashcards to memorize them.
 At an abstract level, our processes are analogous: mind map -> anki -> document outline.
-As Ali's results show, this process performs well in both academic and in personal settings!
+As Ali's results and our own experience show, this process performs well in both academic and in personal settings!

 <!-- %% Connections to humans through history -- Method of Loci%% -->